Sambal: Sri Lanka

 In Sri Lanka, sambol is believed to have been introduced during the colonial era, derived from the chilli-based sambal of the Dutch East Indies.
-The term is said to have acquired its distinctive “o” when adopted into local usage.
+The term is said to have acquired its distinctive "o" when adopted into local usage.
 Once introduced, the preparation was adapted to incorporate locally abundant ingredients such as chillies, grated coconut, lime juice and vegetables like nelum ala (lotus stem) and dambala (winged bean).
 Traditionally, the ingredients are combined using a wooden grinding device called a mirisgala, producing a spicy side dish that is typically consumed uncooked.

 Sri Lankan sambols differ from those of Southeast Asia in that they are generally prepared from fresh, uncooked ingredients.
 Commonly, fresh chillies, shallots, coconut and garlic are ground with a mortar and pestle, then mixed with a souring agent such as lime or lemon juice.
 The result resembles condiments such as Mexican salsa or Laotian jaew.
 Variations are often served as accompaniments to rice, bread or other staple foods.

 A notable type is seeni sambol (also spelled sini sambol or seeni sambal), a hot–sweet preparation made from onions, crumbled Maldives fish and spices.
-Its name derives from the Sinhala word for “sugar.”
+Its name derives from the Sinhala word for "sugar."
 Pol sambol (thengkai sambal in Tamil) is made from scraped coconut, onion, green and red chillies and lime juice, sometimes with the addition of Maldives fish or tomato in place of lime.

-Lunumiris, literally “salt chilli,” is a paste of red chilli and sea salt, often enriched into katta sambal with onions, Maldives fish and lime juice.
+Lunumiris, literally "salt chilli," is a paste of red chilli and sea salt, often enriched into katta sambal with onions, Maldives fish and lime juice.
 Other varieties include vaalai kai sambal, made from boiled and mashed unripe plantain, scraped coconut, chopped green chillies, onion, salt and lime juice.
 Among Jaffna Tamils, a preparation called campal is produced, bearing similarities to a chutney.

 The Netherlands

 Jars of sambal for sale at the Tong Tong Fair in The Hague, Netherlands.

 Sambal is a common spicy condiment in Dutch cuisine, introduced from Indonesia, a former Dutch colony.
 It is widely available in supermarkets and Asian specialty stores (tokos), with popular brands including Conimex and Koningsvogel.
-Common varieties sold in the Netherlands include sambal oelek, a simple chili paste and sambal badjak, a sweet, cooked sambal often prepared with onions.
+Common varieties sold in the Netherlands include sambal oelek, a simple chilli paste and sambal badjak, a sweet, cooked sambal often prepared with onions.

 In the Netherlands, sambal is used as a condiment for Dutch-Indonesian fusion dishes such as rijsttafel, nasi, bami and is also added to snacks and sandwiches.
 Among the available types, sambal oelek remains the most popular, though other ready-to-use jarred variants are also common.